BoJack Horseman Season 6 Release Date of Netflix | Cast, plot, trailer, news - Mash Viral

 In the final scenes of season five, we saw Diane BoJack drop off after an incident on the set of his new series in a rehab clinic where a drug addict BoJack almost strangled his co-star and girlfriend Gina.

-The eventful finale also led Princess Carolyn to adopt a child, and Mr. Peanutbutter proposed to his much younger friend.
+The eventful finale also saw Princess Carolyn adopt a child and Mr. Peanutbutter proposed to his much younger friend.

 What does that mean for season six?